arthyn/hmillerdev/pages/home.md

   - nav
 ---

-**Technically UX** is a weekly newsletter that helps web professionals craft effective user experiences.
-We discuss UX principles, performance, accessibility, and other topics relevant to developers, UX designers, and those who are trying to best serve their users.
+**Technically UX** is a newsletter/blog that helps web professionals craft effective user experiences.
+I discuss UX principles, performance, accessibility, and other topics relevant to developers, UX designers, and those who are trying to best serve their users.